Is Your Coffee Habit Breaking Your Budget? How to Get Things Back on Track

 A few years ago, I lost my main freelance gig, and I had nothing in the bank.
 I was so freaked out, I could barely function, but I knew I had to cut my expenses fast.
-Instead of walking my dog to my favorite cafe and buying an iced coffee every morning as usual, I started making coffee at home.
+Instead of walking my dog to my favorite cafe and indulging my coffee habit every morning as usual, I started making coffee at home.
 At first, it sucked.
 The coffee itself was fine, but I missed my normal routine, and I felt sorry for myself on my coffee-less dog walks.
 Still, I stuck with it, because I had to, for financial reasons.

 According to Time magazine, the average American spends over $1000 on coffee a year.
 (DID YOU READ THAT?!!!)